-For decades, pharmaceutical companies have been required by law to have GMPs in place.
-They help ensure consistent, acceptable product quality and safety.
+GMPs help ensure consistent, acceptable product quality and safety.
 An effective GMP reduces risk, helps companies save money, upholds a company’s reputation and helps to create a competitive edge in an increasingly crowded marketplace.
-The benefits of GMP are just as relevant to the dietary supplement industry as they are to the pharmaceutical industry.
+The benefits of GMP compliance are just as relevant to the dietary supplement industry as they are to the pharmaceutical industry.

 One of the most critical components of GMP is quality control (QC)—the process of sampling, testing and comparing results with pre-agreed specifications as part of the overall quality assurance (QA) process.
-For supplement manufacturers, a well-designed QC system does not focus simply on finished product testing, but utilises the most appropriate analytical techniques to assure the quality of materials throughout the process.
+For supplement manufacturers, a well-designed QC system does not focus simply on finished product testing, but rather also utilizes the most appropriate analytical techniques to assure the quality of materials throughout the process.

 Independent certification of compliance may be new territory for many brands.
 Fortunately, there are a few ways to document a manufacturing facility’s GMP compliance.